scottshotgg/cppVarTypes/README.md

 ## Usage

-This library is used in the runtime of Express to enable the dynamic `var` type.
+This library is used in the Express language runtime to enable the dynamic `var` type.

 <br>